ankita34359/Complete-JavaScript/16_Lecture: Array Methods I/16_Notes.md

 | **shift()**    | Removes the first element                       | ✅ Yes                     | Removed element            |
 | **unshift()**  | Adds elements to the beginning                  | ✅ Yes                     | New length                 |
 | **delete**     | Removes an element but keeps the index (not recommended) | ✅ Yes                     | `undefined` at deleted index |

+## Conclusion

+These array methods are essential tools for managing and modifying arrays in JavaScript.

+- Use push() and unshift() to add elements.
+- Use pop() and shift() to remove elements.
+- Use toString() and join() to convert arrays to strings.
+- Avoid delete because it leaves undefined values.

+Mastering these methods will make working with arrays easier and more efficient in your JavaScript programs. 🚀